ComedicChimera/chai-lang.dev/static/markdown/guide/chapter8.md

-# Memory and the Heap
+# Pointers and References

-This chapter will cover some of the more systems oriented aspect of Whirlwind including the stack, the heap, pointers, references, and all things memory.
+This chapter will cover some of the more systems oriented aspect of Whirlwind including the stack, the heap, dynamic allocation, and, of course, pointers and references.

 ## The Stack